fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 * https://datahub.io/core/pharmaceutical-drug-spending#readme and
 * https://data.oecd.org/healthres/pharmaceutical-spending.htm

-## Technologies used in the project:
+## Technologies and libraries used in the project:
 Programming languages - Python and SQL
 1. PostgreSQL (with PgAdmin)
 2. MongoDB Compass,